How To Harvest Romaine Lettuce

 Leaf lettuce should be harvested in the morning to preserve its flavorful, fresh, crisp leaves.
 Young lettuce can be picked early in the morning to avoid drying out in the sun.

-If you delay until the late afternoon or evening, the leaves could be a little bit wilted.
-Wait till the next morning to harvest if you forgot to do so in the morning.
+If you delay until the late afternoon or evening, the leaves could be slightly wilted.
+Wait till the following day to harvest if you forgot to do so in the morning.

-The mature romaine leaf can reach a height of 8 inches and is typically a dark green colour.
+The mature romaine leaf can reach a height of 8 inches and is typically a dark green color.

-To extend the harvest, remove 6–8 of the lettuce head’s mature outermost leaves.
+Remove 6–8 of the lettuce head’s mature outermost leaves to extend the harvest.

 Because the interior leaves take about a week to 10 days to mature, you will notice the advantage that you can significantly lengthen your harvest.